-The highly unusual circumstances surrounding the assassination of John F. Kennedy, the thirty-fifth President of the United States, on November 22, 1963 in Dallas, Texas spawned a multitude of conspiracy theories.
-These suspicions were mitigated somewhat when an official investigation by the Warren Commission concluded that there was no conspiracy and that Oswald acted alone.
-Since then, doubts have arisen as subsequent official investigations cast doubt on the Warren Commission’s findings.
-The United States House Select Committee on Assassinations (HSCA) reversed the Warren Commission’s findings and concluded that Kennedy was probably assassinated as the result of a conspiracy, with “a high probability that two gunmen fired at the President”.
-A variety of assassination conspiracy theories have circulated theorizing a criminal conspiracy involving parties as varied as the CIA, the mafia, anti-Castro Cuban exile groups, the military industrial complex, sitting Vice President Lyndon B. Johnson, Cuban President Fidel Castro, FBI director J. Edgar Hoover, the KGB, and many more.
-What follows is a brief analysis of the events of that day and a detailed explanation of all of the major conspiracy theories to date.
+The unusual circumstances surrounding the assassination of John F. Kennedy, the thirty-fifth President of the United States, on November 22, 1963 in Dallas, Texas spawned a multitude of conspiracy theories.
+These suspicions were mitigated when an official investigation by the Warren Commission concluded that there was no conspiracy and that Oswald acted alone.
+Since then, uncertainties have arisen as subsequent official investigations cast doubt on the Warren Commission’s findings.
+Ultimately, the United States House Select Committee on Assassinations (HSCA) reversed the Warren Commission’s findings and concluded that Kennedy was probably assassinated as the result of a conspiracy, with “a high probability that two gunmen fired at the President”.
+As a result, a variety of assassination conspiracy theories circulated proposing a criminal conspiracy involving parties as varied as the CIA, the mafia, anti-Castro Cuban exile groups, the military industrial complex, sitting Vice President Lyndon B. Johnson, Cuban President Fidel Castro, FBI director J. Edgar Hoover, the KGB, and many more.
+What follows is a brief analysis of the events of that day and a detailed explanation of the major conspiracy theories to date.

-The entire saga unfolded in Dallas during a single devastating weekend.
+The saga unfolded in Dallas during a single devastating weekend.
 At 12:30 PM on Friday November 22, 1963, President John F. Kennedy was assassinated by gunfire as he traveled in a motorcade in an open-top limousine through Dealey Plaza in Dallas, Texas.
 Texas Governor John Connally was wounded during the shooting, but survived.
 Kennedy’s wife, Jacqueline, was not injured.
 Within two hours of the assassination, Lee Harvey Oswald was arrested for the murder of Dallas policeman J.D.
 Tippit and arraigned that evening.
 Shortly after 1:30 am that night, Oswald was arraigned for murdering President Kennedy as well.
 On Sunday, November 24, at 11:21 am, nightclub owner Jack Ruby shot and killed Oswald as he was being transferred to the county jail.
-In a little more than 48 hours, Dallas witnessed two historical assassinations that would produce a profound effect on American society.
+In a little more than 48 hours, Dallas witnessed two historical assassinations.

-The assassination of John F. Kennedy – a detailed explanation of the events
+The assassination of John F. Kennedy – detailed description of the events

 “Oh, no, no, no. My God.
 They’re going to kill us all!”

-A second shot struck when the Presidential limousine was passing in front of the John Neely Bryan north pergola concrete structure (just past the school book depository).
+A second shot struck when the Presidential limousine was passing in front of the John Neely Bryan north pergola concrete structure.
 This shot would become the most controversial.
 According to official Warren Commission findings, this shot entered the rear of President Kennedy’s head, then exploded out a roughly oval-shaped hole from his head’s rear and right side.
-Head matter, brain, blood, and skull fragments, originating from Kennedy, covered the interior of the car, the inner and outer surfaces of the front glass windshield and raised sun visors, the front engine hood, the rear trunk lid, the followup Secret Service car and its driver’s left arm, and motorcycle officers riding on both sides of the president behind him.
-Mrs. Kennedy then climbed from the rear seat and reached out onto the rear trunk lid of the limo.
+Head matter, brain, blood, and skull fragments, originating from Kennedy, covered the interior of the car, the inner and outer surfaces of the front glass windshield and raised sun visors, the front engine hood, the rear trunk lid, motorcycle officers riding on both sides of the president, the followup Secret Service car and its driver’s left arm.
+Mrs. Kennedy climbed from the rear seat and reached out onto the rear trunk lid of the limo.
 After she crawled back into her limousine seat, both Governor Connally and Mrs. Connally heard her say more than once,

 “They have killed my husband.
 I have his brains in my hand.”